Frequently Asked Questions

 Do your clinicians have any specializations other than eating disorders?

 Yes!
 In addition to providing eating disorder therapy and nutrition sessions, we work with many other struggles.
 We have clinicians trained in EMDR, a popular, research-backed, effective trauma therapy.
 We also have clinicians trained in DBT, a type of cognitive behavioral therapy that helps folks improve skills in emotion regulation and mindfulness.
 We additionally have clinicians trained in Acceptance and Commitment Therapy, Cognitive Behavioral Therapy, Emotion-Focused Therapy, Motivational Interviewing, and Internal Family Systems and Parts work.
-We have clinicians with experience working with personality disorders, providing play therapy and working with children, working with individuals suffering from addiction and substance use struggles, working with grief and loss, gender and sexuality, neurodivergence/ADHD/ASD, and other specialties.
+We have clinicians with experience working with couples counseling and relationship issues, personality disorders, providing play therapy and working with children, working with individuals suffering from addiction and substance use struggles, working with grief and loss, gender and sexuality, neurodivergence/ADHD/ASD, and other specialties.

 Where are you located?